MarcusThum/Raspberry-Pi-Computer-Vision/README.md

 **What is zip.py?** Run ```bash zip.py``` to Zip All Images and Audio [All Files are stored on Desktop]

+**NOTE: What if you encounter python errors? - Check for missing dependencies in the Error.
+Try to search Online. "pip install" sometimes resolve**

+**Don't know?
+Message me.
+You can search online forums as well**

 # Design Files